 Philadelphia Domestic Violence Hotline (PDVH): 24/7

 If you’re in need of supportive counseling to talk through what’s going on in your life, call our LifeLine at 215.751.1111 or email firstname.lastname@example.org.
 (Only send an email if your address is secure and it is safe for you to do so.)
 Our LifeLine counselors are trained, trauma-informed staff and volunteers available to speak to you Monday to Friday, from 9 a.m. to 5 p.m.

 From the moment we pick up the phone, our conversation will be confidential.
 No one, not even a referrer, will ever know that you have called.

 From your LifeLine counselor, you’ll receive support, resources, advocacy on your behalf, and information and education about domestic violence and substance abuse.
-You’ll speak to someone who can help you understand that you’re not alone, that domestic violence is not caused by a woman’s behavior or her use of alcohol or drugs, and that no one deserves to be abused.
+You’ll speak to someone who can help you understand that you’re not alone, that domestic violence is not caused by your behavior or your use of alcohol or drugs, and that no one deserves to be abused.